swiftlang/swift-evolution/proposals/NNNN-environment-constrained-shared-libraries.md

     📝 info.json
 ```

 A macOS Artifact Bundle would contain a `.dylib` instead of a `.so`.
-ECSLs will be supported on macOS, although we expect this will be an exceedingly rare use case.
+ECSLs will be supported on macOS, although we expect this will be an exceedingly rare use case, as this need is already well-served by the XCFramework.

 ## Security